 See the Effective Go Style Guide for standard conventions.

-- Please consider package name when selecting an interface name, and avoid redundancy.
+- Consider the package name when naming an interface to avoid redundancy.
+For example,

 storage.Interfaceis better than